Edge precoloring extension of hypercubes: Proof of Theorem

 {\bf Case 1.2.} {\em Both $H_1$ and $H_2$ contain at most $d-3$ precolored edges:}

 The conditions imply that $d \geq 5$.
 If there is an edge $e_1$ in $H_1$ adjacent to $e_M$, and such that neither $e_1$ nor the corresponding edge $e_2$ of $H_2$ is colored under $\varphi$, and neither of $e_1$ and $e_2$ is adjacent to an edge precolored $1$ under $\varphi$ distinct from $e_M$, then we color $e_1$ and $e_2$ by color $1$, and consider the precolorings of $H_1$ and $H_2$ obtained from the restriction of $\varphi$ to $H_1$ and $H_2$, respectively, along with coloring $e_1$ and $e_2$ by color $1$.
-By the induction hypothesis, these colorings are extendable to proper $(d-1)$-edge colorings $f_1$ and $f_2$ of $H_1$ and $H_2$, respectively.
+By Theorem \ref{th:hypercube}, these colorings are extendable to proper $(d-1)$-edge colorings $f_1$ and $f_2$ of $H_1$ and $H_2$, respectively.
 Now, by recoloring $e_1$ and $e_2$ by color $d$ and then coloring all edges of $M$ by the color missing at its endpoints we obtain the required extension of $\varphi$.

 Now suppose that there are no edges $e_1$ and $e_2$ as described in the preceding paragraph.
-Then any edge colored $2$ under $\varphi$ is adjacent to $e_M$, and any edge colored $1$ under $\varphi$ is adjacent to an edge $e'$ that is adjacent to $e_M$.
+Since $Q_d -M$ contains exactly $d-1$ precolored edges, and $H_1$ and $H_2$ are $(d-1)$-regular bipartite graphs, this implies that any edge colored $2$ under $\varphi$ is adjacent to $e_M$, and any edge colored $1$ under $\varphi$ is adjacent to an edge $e'$ that is adjacent to $e_M$.
 Thus either one or two edges in $Q_d$ are colored $2$ under $\varphi$.